 I have a wide range of research interests and will have a go at modelling anything, as long as it's either interesting or profitable, preferably both!
-I currently jointly supervise four PhD students: Sam Leworthy who is modelling self-healing roads, Zak Crowson who works on models for lubrication of cutting and grinding tools, David Cha, who studies pulsed laser ablation, all in collaboration with colleagues in the School of Engineering, and Jonathan Marsh, who is studying CVD manufacture of industrial diamond.
+I currently jointly supervise three PhD students: Zak Crowson who works on models for lubrication of cutting and grinding tools, David Cha, who studies pulsed laser ablation, both in collaboration with colleagues in the School of Engineering, and Yuyin Fan, who is studying free surface flows driven by moving solid bodies.
 If you're interested in studying for a PhD under my supervision, please get in touch.
-You can also read my CV or list of publications/ORCID Record, but if you want to find out more you'll just have to talk to me!
+You can also read my CV or list of publications, but if you want to find out more you'll just have to talk to me!

 Room B47, Mathematical Sciences Building

 Telephone: +44 (0)115 95 13846